Our Review Process

 According to Ayurveda, the condition known as avarana is brought on by an obstruction in the pathways of the veins or channels.
 It's possible that an inflamed Kapha is to blame for the obstruction.
 This results in diabetes that begins in adulthood.
 On the other hand, dhatukshaya describes the deterioration of the body's cellular and connective tissue.
 This may cause juvenile diabetes or more commonly known as type 1 diabetes.
 Aside from that, digestion is regarded as a very significant process in Ayurvedic medicine.

 It is necessary for the digestive fire, also known as Agni, to be in good functioning order for the digestive system to function properly.
 When this digestive fire is low (whether as a result of an imbalance of the Doshas or for any other reason), it may lead to a variety of issues.
 It leads to an accumulation of toxins, which may disrupt the body's regular functioning and cause health problems.
 Additionally, it might lower the immune system, leaving the body defenseless to illnesses and infections.
 By taking ayurveda medicine for diabetes, one may begin to treat this condition.
+Read more about medications for diabetes.

 Recently, Ayurvedic practices have emerged as a well-known and probable solution for dealing with chronic conditions.
 The results that this ancient practice has provided in the healing and treatment of several different conditions have led to its incorporation into certain practices even within mainstream medicine.
 The belief and trust in Ayurveda are growing manifold and are not just limited to the Indian subcontinent.
 Practitioners, even in other countries like the US have accepted the use of Ayurveda as complementary and alternative medicine in dealing with certain illnesses.